How to Stop a Wage Garnishment

 If your financial situation is dire, paying off the debt may not be an option.
 But if you have other ways to come up with the money, eliminating the debt will resolve the need for a garnishment.

-For example, you could ask for help from family members or friends or consolidate the debt with another loan.
-The latter option won't get rid of the debt, but it'll pay off the original debt and essentially press the reset button.
+For example, you could ask for help from family members or friends.
+Depending on your credit, you could also consider consolidating the debt with another loan.
+The latter option won't get rid of the debt, but it'll pay off the original debt and give you the breathing room to make a long-term plan for paying it off.

 Of course, only consider consolidation if you can actually make the payments on the new loan.
-Otherwise, you're just delaying the inevitable and can damage your credit score further.
+Otherwise, your financial situation won't improve and you could damage your credit score further.

 2. Work With Your Creditor